 This cryptocurrency becomes locked-up until the user is ready to repay the loan and any incurred fees.
 Once they do so, the ETH will be released.
 However, if the ETH price drops below a certain point, it will be sold off to pay the DAI that has been borrowed, plus any penalties.
 These liquidations, or the threat of them, helps to stabilize the governance of the MakerDAO system.

-Uniswap is a decentralized exchange (DEX) that allows anybody to participate in the transactions of ERC-20 tokens without the governance of a centralized body or intermediary.
+Uniswap is a decentralized exchange (Decentralise Exchange (DEX) is a crypto exchange platform that is built upon blockchain technology and negates the need ...) that allows anybody to participate in the transactions of ERC-20 tokens without the governance of a centralized body or intermediary.
 It gives permissionless access to financial services, thus staying true to the decentralized ideals of the Ethereum blockchain.

 Since Uniswap is based on the Ethereum blockchain using smart contracts, it replaces traditional exchange functions.
 For instance, order books, with their own automated and permissionless liquidity pools executed by algorithms.
 These liquidity pools are pairs of ETH and ERC-20 tokens that are exchanged by traders.
 On Uniswap, users are incentivized to provide liquidity to these pools by being rewarded with a trading fee share.
 When they offered liquidity, users are given tokens called LP, which track how much liquidity they contributed.

 This method of providing liquidity takes away the necessity of relying on market makers.
 The advantage of using Uniswap or DEXes is that they are very cheap to use.
 That is because they require minimal maintenance as they are hosted on the blockchain.
 Besides, they are also very safe and less risky.